siraajkudtarkar/CS167/Labs/Lab9/CS167-Lab9.md

 ![Choose archetype](IntelliJ-Choose.png)
 5. Enter the GroupId and ArtifactId after replacing `<UCRNetID>` with yours.
 ![Project Info](IntelliJ-ProjectInfo.png)
+6. You will need to use Scala plugin for this lab.
+Refer the instructions in [lab6](https://github.com/aseldawy/CS167/blob/master/Labs/Lab6/CS167-Lab6.md)
-6. Finish creating the project
+7. Finish creating the project

 ### II.
 Main Class Preparation (10 minutes) (In-home)
 Copy and paste the following code in your main class.
 Make sure that you keep the package as-is in your code as it is not included in the code stub below.